-- (44) The correct application of the GBER is the responsibility of the Member State.
+- (50) The correct application of the GBER is the responsibility of the Member State.
 The present decision on the evaluation plan does not assess whether the aid scheme to be evaluated was put into effect by the Member State in full respect of all applicable provisions of the GBER.
-It does therefore neither create legitimate expectations, nor does it prejudge the position the Commission might take regarding the conformity of the aid scheme with the GBER when monitoring it, or assessing complaints against individual aid granted under it. - (45) Pursuant to Article 1(2)(a) GBER, only aid schemes7 in the meaning of Article 2(15) GBER, if their average annual State aid budget exceeds EUR 150 million, should be made subject to evaluation.
-The Commission notes that the annual average budget of the aid scheme concerned (i.e. EUR 217.5 million) exceeds EUR 150 million as set in Article 1(2)(a) GBER.
-Chapter I and section 1 (Article 13), section 4 (Article 28) and section 5 (Article 31) of Chapter III of the GBER constitute the legal basis for the aid scheme to benefit from the exemption from notification provided for in Article 108(3) of the TFEU. - (46) As the Commission explained in recital 8 of the GBER, the evaluation of large schemes is required "[I]n view of the greater potential impact of large schemes on trade and competition".
-The required "[E]valuation should aim at verifying whether the assumptions and conditions underlying the compatibility of the scheme have been achieved, as well as the effectiveness of the aid measure in the light of its general and specific objectives and should provide indications on the impact of the scheme on competition and trade."
-State aid evaluation should in particular allow the direct incentive effect of the aid on the beneficiary to be assessed (i.e. whether the aid has caused the beneficiary to take a different course of action, and how significant the impact of the aid has been).
-It should also provide an indication of the general positive and negative effects of the aid scheme on the attainment of the desired policy objective and on competition and an indefinite period of time and/or for an indefinite amount (Article 2(15) GBER).
+It does therefore neither create legitimate expectations, nor does it prejudge the position the Commission might take regarding the conformity of the aid scheme with the GBER when monitoring it, or assessing complaints against individual aid granted under it. - (51) Pursuant to Article 1(2)(a) GBER, only aid schemes in the meaning of Article 2(15) GBER, if their average annual State aid budget exceeds EUR 150 million, should be made subject to evaluation.
+The Commission notes that the annual average budget of the aid scheme concerned (i.e. EUR 240 million) exceeds EUR 150 million as set in Article 1(2)(a) GBER.
+Chapter I and section 2 (Article 17) of Chapter III of the GBER constitute the legal basis for the aid scheme to benefit from the exemption from notification provided for in Article 108(3) of the TFEU.